Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Predictor: Data Source, Quality, and Processing

-The HMI instrument is used to study oscillations and the magnetic field of the photosphere of the Sun's surface.
-The image contain 2D photospheric maps of the 3 orthogonal magnetic components.
-This is in contrast to the MDI instrument from SOHO, which only recorded 2D Line-of-sight imaging data for the magnetic field, which has been popular for previous machine-learning models.
-In particular, we are interested in the radial field component of the magnetic image $B_r$ channel of the HMI images.
-This orthogonal component of the magnetic field is not only where some of the summary statistics (like SHARPS that we will discuss further in Section \ref {subsect:SHARPs_SMARPs}) for the Sun is derived from, but also the magnetic polarity inversion lines (PIL) can be identified from .
-This is important as the PIL is known to be one of the most important features in triggering flares and other solar weather activity \citep{sun2023tensor}.
+In particular, a data product mentioned in \citet{chen2024solar} processes the existing HMI HARP data with the AIA images (in the 8 channels of 94, 131, 171, 193, 211, 304, 35, and 1600 Angstroms, {denoted by $\AA$ hereafter}) to make it the same field of view and coordinates, which is tailored specifically for machine-learning-based flare prediction research.
+This data set contains all B, C, M, and X-class flares from 2010-2024, starting 24 hours before the flare peak-time at a temporal cadence of 12 minutes.
+The flare peak time is reported by the Geostationary Operational Environmental Satellite (GOES), operated by the United States' National Oceanic and Atmospheric Administration (NOAA).
+The HMI instrument is used to study oscillations and the magnetic field of the Sun's photosphere.
+The image contains 2D photospheric maps of the 3 orthogonal magnetic components.
+This contrasts with the MDI instrument on SOHO, which recorded only 2D line-of-sight magnetic-field images; HMI contains the radial field component of the magnetic image, $B_r$.
+This orthogonal component of the magnetic field is not only where some of the summary statistics (like the SHARPS that we will discuss further in Section \ref {subsect:SHARPs_SMARPs}) for the Sun are derived from, but also where the magnetic polarity inversion lines (PIL) can be identified from.
+This is important because the PIL is known to be a key driver of flares and other space weather phenomena \citep{sun2023tensor}.

-One issue regarding the solar imaging data from the HMI and AIA that needs to be worried about is with regards to ``near-limb'' images that are taken.
-By ``near-limb'', we typically mean the images that are taken of active regions that are on the edge, which is a potential data quality issue.
-As an example, refer to Table \ref{tab:hmi_missing_limb}, which show the mean proportion of missingness for images near the limb and in the Disk center (which we define to have a longitude of above 60 degrees or less than -60 degrees).
-As we can see, there is a significantly higher proportion of missings when the images are near the limb, with a lot more variability.
-Thankfully, we have more images on the disk center that are of ``higher-quality'',
+One issue with the solar imaging data from the HMI and AIA concerns ``near-limb'' images, those images of active regions at the limb, which can introduce potential data-quality issues.
+Table \ref{tab:hmi_missing_limb} shows the mean proportion of missingness for images near the limb and in the Disk center (which we define to have a longitude of above 68 degrees or less than -68 degrees, like in \citet{chen2019iden}).
+As shown, the proportion of missing data is significantly higher when the images are near the limb, with greater variability.
+Figure \ref{fig:on_limb} is an example near-limb image of AR11079.
+There are clear quality issues with this image: not only is it blurry and skewed, but the specific details and contrast are not very distinct.
+In contrast, Figure \ref{fig:off_limb} from AR11121 shows a nearly perfectly centered AR.
+The quality difference is substantial, especially given that the specific details are readily discernible.
+As such, when dealing with these solar flare images, it is best to focus on images that are not on the limb for quality control.
+After such a procedure, we can curate a list of images for use in modeling or other data tasks.